bicycle1885/BioBenchmarks.jl/README.md

 $ jupyter notebook
 ```

-Then replace `revA` and `revB` variables in the notebook with your
+Then replace the `revs` variable in the notebook with your
 interested revision names to compare:
 ```
-revA = "master"
-revB = "super-performance-improvement"
+revs = [
+    "master",
+    "super-performance-improvement",
+    # and more ...
+]
 ```

 Finally, click "Run All" in the "Cell" menu: